-Dramatic and eruptive yet fleeting and enigmatic, the best time to see the Northern Lights in Iceland is from late August to mid-April.
+Dramatic and eruptive yet fleeting and enigmatic, the best time to see the northern lights in Iceland is from late August to mid-April.
 From September to March, it is dark after 6pm so you stand a greater chance.
-If witnessing this natural phenomenon is on your bucket list, our winter Iceland Northern Lights Tour offers you the highest chance of doing so.
+If witnessing this natural phenomenon is on your bucket list, our Iceland Northern Lights Tour offers you the best opportunity to do so.
 However, it's important to remember that it's not a guarantee; sightings rely on minimal light pollution, solar activity and clear skies.
-The key to any Aurora trip is enjoying the whole experience, regardless of what happens in the night sky.
+But Iceland winter holidays are about enjoying the whole experience, regardless of what happens in the night sky.

-And with this country, how could you not?
-Iceland has so much more to offer, not least the 'Golden Circle' of the mighty Gullfoss Waterfall, the spouting Geysir hot springs and UNESCO World Heritage Site Thingvellir National Park, wherein lies the valley created by the North American and Eurasian tectonic plates being gradually pulled apart.
+And in this country, how could you not?
+Iceland winter holidays have so much more to offer, not least the 'Golden Circle' of the mighty Gullfoss Waterfall, the spouting Geysir hot springs and UNESCO World Heritage Site Thingvellir National Park, wherein lies the valley created by the North American and Eurasian tectonic plates being gradually pulled apart.

-Our winter holidays in Iceland take you away for four nights, although you have the option of extending your stay should you wish to explore more of Reykjavik or rejuvenate at one of Iceland's many therapeutic thermal pools and spas.
+Our Iceland winter holidays take you away for four nights, although you have the option of extending your stay should you wish to explore more of Reykjavik or spend a day relaxing at one of Iceland's many therapeutic thermal pools and spas.
 As for getting there, you can either let us take care of the travel arrangements or you can make your own if you wish.

 Whatever you decide, we are here to help you create your perfect trip.
 Contact Us today to start planning your magical Icelandic adventure.